As US average of daily cases nears 200,000, experts say 'behavior and cold weather' are behind Covid-19 surge - KTVZ

 As the US nears an average of 200,000 Covid-19 cases a day, experts say “behavior and cold weather” are behind the current surge gripping American communities.

 Health experts have long warned that the holiday season would bring a spike in coronavirus cases as people increasingly gather indoors.
-As of Sunday, the US averaged 196,233 new cases over the last week, another record high, according to a CNN analysis of Johns Hopkins data.
+As of Sunday, the US averaged 196,233 new cases over the last week, another record high, according to a CNN analysis of data compiled by Johns Hopkins University.

 More than 14.7 million confirmed cases have been reported in the US since the pandemic began, and more than 282,310 people have died.